Remember to Forget

 Her friends are determined to reach her, though.
 Even Mik, with whom Jaycee feels a powerful if wordless connection.
-As grief pushes Jaycee closer and closer to the edge, her friends realize the only way to save her is to join her and look … Continue reading
+As grief pushes Jaycee closer and closer to the edge, her friends realize the only way to save her is to join her … Continue reading

 Anaiah Press Blog Tour for Jacqueline by Jackie Minniti

 When Jacqueline and her mother receive news that her father, a French soldier in World War II has been shot down, she refuses to give up hope that he’ll return home.
 She studies hard, prays to the saint in the book her father gave her, and visits the train yard where wounded prisoners arrive.
 As the Nazis who occupy her small French town begin to remove local Jews from the neighborhood, Jacqueline and her mother hide a boy in their home.
 Soon the Americans come to liberate France from German control, and Jacqueline befriends … Continue reading

 They were supposed to do it together.
 Allie and Leah had made a pact that if their parents’ failing marriage destroys their home life, they’ll escape into death together.
 Only, Leah makes the jump without Allie.
 And Allie is left behind to pick up the pieces.